Pierre-Joseph Redouté: Painting career

 In Paris, Redouté met the botanists Charles Louis L'Héritier de Brutelle and René Desfontaines, who steered him towards botanical illustration, a rapidly growing discipline.
 L'Héritier became his instructor, teaching him to dissect flowers and portray their specific characteristics with precision.
 L'Heritier also introduced Redouté to members of the court at Versailles, following which Marie Antoinette became his patron.
 Redouté eventually received the title of Draughtsman and Painter to the Queen's Cabinet.

-Cheveau, a Parisian dealer, brought the young artist to the attention of the botanical artist Gerard van Spaendonck at the Jardin du Roi, which would become the Jardin des plantes of the National Museum of Natural History, France in 1793, after the Revolution.
+Cheveau, a Parisian dealer, brought the young artist to the attention of the botanical artist Gerard van Spaendonck at the Jardin du Roi, which became the Jardin des plantes of the National Museum of Natural History, France in 1793, after the Revolution.
 Van Spaendonck became another of Redouté's teachers, especially influencing his handling of watercolour.

 In 1786, Redouté began to work at the National Museum of Natural History cataloguing the collections of flora and fauna and participating in botanical expeditions.
 In 1787, he left France to study plants at the Royal Botanic Gardens, Kew near London, returning the following year.
 In 1792 he was employed by the French Academy of Sciences.
 In 1798, Empress Joséphine de Beauharnais, the first wife of Napoleon Bonaparte, became his patron and, some years later, he became her official artist.
 In 1809, Redouté taught painting to Princess Adélaïde of Orléans.

 Redouté was engaged to paint selected plants from the garden at the Château de Malmaison, Paris.
-Whilst he was well-known for the painting Les Roses, Jardin de la Malmaison has a distinctly Australian connection, as 46 of the 120 plates featured Australian plants, and the majority of these are endemic to Queensland.
+Whilst he was well known for the painting Les Roses, Jardin de la Malmaison has a distinctly Australian connection, as 46 of the 120 plates featured Australian plants, and the majority of these are endemic to Queensland.
 One of the first Australian plants Empress Joséphine chose for Redouté to illustrate was a common Queensland flowering vine, Hardenbergia violacea (false sarsaparilla), a vine seen in abundance in the Queensland bush.
 Other Queensland plants illustrated include the Pandorea pandorana (wonga wonga vine), Melaleuca styphelioides (prickly-leaved paperbark), and Hibiscus heterophyllus (native rosella).